Kjames3/Can_Do_Challenge/README.md

 Calibrating physical constants mathematically rather than manually.
 - **Concept**: The "Calibration Problem" involves solving for the *true* physical parameters that minimize error over time.
 - **Application**: Driving the robot in a closed loop and using **Least Squares Estimation (LSE)** on the start/end drift to calculate the *exact* effective wheel diameter (to 0.01mm) and track width.
 This would significantly reduce systematic odometry errors.

+### 3. Gyro-Aided Algorithm (Best for Rolling Shutter)
+Eliminate "jello" / smearing effects that confuse YOLO for object detection.
+- **Problem**: Rolling shutter sensors capture frames line-by-line.
+High-frequency vibrations or rapid turns cause skew/distortion ("jello effect"), making objects unrecognizable to YOLO.
+- **Solution**: Use the **"Gyro-Aided" Algorithm** to leverage high-frequency IMU data.
+By correlating gyro readings with the camera readout timing, we can mathematically "un-distort" the image in real-time before inference, ensuring reliable detection even during motion.

 ---